Merchant Navy Welfare Board

+In May 2021, MNWB was appointed as the UK's National Seafarers' Welfare Board by the UK Government although it has been fulfilling this role since its foundation in 1948.
+It has signed a Memorandum of Understanding with the Maritime and Coastguard Agency setting out the objectives of this role.
 The benefits of National Seafarers' Welfare Boards and Port Welfare Committees are enshrined within the International Labour Organization's (ILO) Maritime Labour Convention 2006, Regulation 4.4.
 The Board is the world's oldest established Seafarers' Welfare Board and the ILO has used it as a template for the appropriate parts of this Convention.
 Today the Board has over 40 member organisations subscribing to its Constitution, with which it works in close collaboration to provide support services.

 There are also fifteen Port Welfare Committees (PWCs) within the UK with another in Gibraltar.
 The PWCs are strategic partnerships dealing with local seafarers' welfare issues, needs, projects and grant funding.
 Membership is open to all organisations directly concerned with the welfare of seafarers.

 Council

 The Board's Council (the directors) consists of trustees appointed by the ship owners or ship managers (via the UK Chamber of Shipping), the two UK maritime trade unions (Nautilus International and National Union of Rail, Maritime and Transport Workers), the maritime charity sector and also persons able to make a particular contribution to the work of the charity.